EENI Global Business School

 5. To develop a business plan for the Togolese market

-The Subject “Foreign Trade, Logistics and Business in Togo” belongs to the following Programs taught by EENI Global Business School:
+The Subject “Foreign Trade, Logistics and Business in Togo” is included within the curriculum of the following academic programs at EENI Global Business School:

 Doctorate in African Business.